RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/AT-Command-Manual/README.md

 | **`AT+ADDMULC=<Input Parameter>`** | *`[Class]:[DevAddr]:[NwkSKey]:[AppSKey]:[Frequency]:[Datarate]:[Periodicity]`* | -                                       | `OK` or `AT_PARAM_ERROR` |
 Input parameter details:

-If Class is C, periodicity parameter is removed.
+If Class is C, the periodicity parameter is removed.

 **Examples**: